 Make Mine Southern is a weekly Southern Gospel music program that airs every Sunday on KKOW 860 AM from 6:00am to 8:00am and KNEO 91.7 FM Sunday 11:00pm and Monday at 10:00pm.
 MMS features the latest releases from today’s Hottest Southern Gospel acts as well as local and regional artists.
 Make Mine Southern is hosted by one of the midwest’s premier groups, The Missourians.
-MMS is sponsored in part by The Missourians and The Crusaders for Christ Singers.
+MMS is sponsored in part by The Missourians, Redemptions Call and The Ascension Quartet.

 Each week listeners from the four state region of Kansas, Missouri, Oklahoma and Arkansas tune in for two hours of fun and entertainment, Southern Gospel style.